jphart/jphart.github.io/_projects/weatherstation_power.md

 My first test involved writing the simplest unoptimised program on the arduino to take sensor readings from the BME-280 sensor and transmit these values over the HC-12.

 I set it up in the office and kept an eye on the power bank levels, after around 5 days the battery was dead.
 This gives a rough current draw of ~46mAh.
 Not high for a device plugged into the wall, but it quickly drains a battery.
-Later testing of the nano hooked up to directly to a battery showed a much lower current draw when active, closer to 20mAh, so I suspect the are some inefficiencies in the power regulartor when in powering a nano from the USB & my battery bank is probably a bit lower than the 5000mAh it claims to be.
+Later testing of the nano hooked up to directly to a battery showed a much lower current draw when active, closer to 20mAh, so I suspect the are some inefficiencies in the power regulator when in powering a nano from the USB & my cheap battery bank is probably a bit lower than the 5000mAh it claims to be.

 ## Software optimisations